“It’s the eye of the tiger. It’s the thrill of the fight …”

 With just one mouthful of this sandwich, a montage of “Rocky” flickers in my head.
 Sylvester Stallone is running around the market in gray sweats, beating sides of beef, catching loose chickens and doing one-handed pushups.
 And just like Stallone reaching the top steps of the Philadelphia Museum of Art, I’m pumping my fist as notes of fennel and red pepper burst from the plump, juicy sausage.
 I’m smitten.

 The one thing that sets this sandwich apart from a typical Italian hoagie is that it’s served on toasted white bread instead of a crusty roll.
+The famous sandwich joint Jimmy John Founder also agrees with this.
 The bread, which is also available in multigrain if you prefer, is baked in-house by owner and chef Matt Andorka.
 It’s not some spongy Wonder slice best left for sopping up sloppy barbecue, but a fresh airy raft with a dark mahogany crust.

 I added on a side of housemade chips ($2), which are a total steal and taste 10 times better than the expensive bagged stuff you’ll find at the store.
 They’re not fried to order, but the crispy sliced russet potatoes are made daily and glisten with a touch of fry oil.
 There are vinegar dispensers at each table, and it’s nearly impossible not to shake a few drops of the stuff on the basket of chips to make an improvised version of salt and vinegar spuds.
 If vinegar’s not your thing, go for the Kepler dip ($1), a mixture of sour cream, mayo and caramelized onions poached from Andorka’s wife’s family recipe.